thomas-zahner/website/content/posts/atlassian-experience.md

 Atlassian went on to say that they could use third-party apps that might perform better or use analytics add-ons.[^5]

-They also have some weired "reserved words" you won't be able to search for to *keep the search index size and search performance optimal* which leads to unexpected behaviour.[^6]
+They also have "reserved words" you won't be able to search for to *keep the search index size and search performance optimal* which leads to unexpected behaviour.[^6]
+The reserved words are everyday words such as "and", "the" and "this".

 But it gets even better.
 While they don't seem to bother to make search actually good and useful